haimingz/vivsim/README.md

 VIVSIM is a Python library for accelerated fluid-structure interaction (FSI) simulations based on the immersed boundary -lattice Boltzmann method (IB-LBM).
 It was originated from a research project requiring efficient simulation codes for studying vortex-induced vibration (VIV) of underwater structures.

 Similar to projects like [JAX-CFD](https://github.com/google/jax-cfd) and [XLB](https://github.com/Autodesk/XLB), VIVSIM utilizes [JAX](https://github.com/jax-ml/jax) as the backend to harness the power of hardware accelerators, achieving massive parallelism on GPU/GPUs.

+**What's New**: Now we can run multi-GPU and multi-gird simulations (check out the example scripts) 🎉

 ## Examples